chenyan1998/Term6_Database_AWS/README.md

 ### 1.4.1.
 Flexible

 - You can choose to set up *web and databases* only or set up *hadoop cluster* only.
+- You can choose how many datanodes you need when running the script.
 - You can always **scale** the hadoop cluster by running the script without rebuilding the front end system.
 - You can come back to the script anytime you want to perform tear-down process.